InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Experiments

 \textbf{Qualitative Comparison} In~\Cref{fig:comp}, we provide a qualitative comparison of interaction sequences generated by our InterMask and InterGen~\citet{liang2024intergen}, trained on the InterHuman dataset, for the same text descriptions.
 For the prompt "\emph{The first person raises the right leg aggressively towards the second}", InterGen incorrectly raises both legs, while InterMask accurately raises only the right leg.
 For "\emph{Two people bow to each other}", InterGen introduces an unnecessary fighting gesture after the bow, indicating overfitting to implicit biases in the training data, whereas InterMask stays true to the simple bow.
 Lastly, for "\emph{One person is sitting and waving their hands at the other person, while the other drifts away}", InterGen generates a crouching pose instead of sitting and misplaces the waving action, while InterMask faithfully generates the described scene.
 These examples demonstrate that InterMask produces more higher quality and more reliable interactions compared to InterGen.
+For more qualitative results please refer to~\cref{app:supplementary}.

 \textbf{User Study} User studies are essential in generative AI, complementing metrics like FID by incorporating human perception to evaluate the realism and quality of generated content.
-To compare our \textbf{InterMask} with InterGen~\citep{liang2024intergen}, we conducted a user study where 30 interaction sequences were generated by both models with identical motion lengths.
-Each sequence pair was rated by 3 users on interaction quality and adherence to text (scores out of 5), and users selected their preferred sequence based on both factors.
+To compare our \textbf{InterMask} with InterGen~\citep{liang2024intergen}, we conducted a user study with 16 participants, where 30 interaction sequences were generated by both models with identical motion lengths.
+Each sequence pair was rated by 3 distinct users on interaction quality and adherence to text (scores out of 5), and their preferred interaction sequence among the two.
 More details are provided in~\cref{app:user_study}.
 As shown in~\Cref{fig:user_study_plot}, InterMask outperforms InterGen in interaction quality (4.089 vs. 3.296) and text adherence (3.938 vs. 3.198), with 69.14\% of users preferring \textit{InterMask} over InterGen.

 \textbf{Computation and Time Cost} In addition to superior generation fidelity and text adherence, InterMask demonstrates better computational efficiency when compared to InterGen~\citep{liang2024intergen}.
 InterMask contains only \textbf{74} M inference parameters, compared to 182 M for InterGen, resulting in a considerably smaller model footprint.
 Furthermore, InterMask achieves an average inference time of \textbf{0.77} seconds, less than half of InterGen’s 1.63 seconds, highlighting its low latency.